vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 For domains that do send email, it is considered [best practice to use SPF softfail](https://www.mailhardener.com/blog/why-mailhardener-recommends-spf-softfail-over-fail) (`~all`).
 This allows that the DKIM evaluation still occur even if SPF fails, helping ensure the email remains DMARC-compliant through DKIM alignment.

+### Other SPF recommendations
+- SPF records should not authorize more sources than necessary
+- P1 Sender domain should align with P2 Sender domain where possible

 ## DKIM
 ### What is DKIM